GeorgeGiannopoulos/dockerfiles/postgres/README.md

 - PostgreSQL environmental variables are used to set default root user

-- An initialization `.sql` is copied to docker entrypoint init directory to initialize the database with users/tables e.t.c.
+- An initialization `.sql` is copied to docker entrypoint init directory to initialize the database with users/tables e.t.c..
 An example .sql is located inside **init** directory

 - The port 5432 is exposed